Building a Darkroom From Scratch on a Budget

 Selecting the space

 I personally converted part of my garage into a darkroom by simply purchasing some black curtains off amazon and isolating the square meter needed to contain my enlarger and tools.
 Make sure to do your measuring before buying anything!
 The curtains need to cover from ceiling to floor.
+If you have a bathtub, you could use a tray rack to place your trays and put the enlarger on the toilet.
+If you have a room that's good enough but doesn't have running water you could simply set up your wet area there, then do the wash somewhere else (be careful with fogging!).

 In a world of real estate speculation, landlords, and roommates, many domestic darkrooms have to be pop-ups: they must be easy to install, and put away and leave no mark behind.
 For light proofing the room is best to use solid and thick materials such as cardboard as opposed to paper or light fabrics.
 Cardboard is a personal favorite because it is easily accessible anywhere in the world, customizable, easy to install and store, and it is recyclable.
 To cover any windows in the room, cut the cardboard a few inches bigger than the area of the lightsource and paste it using painters tape… generously.
 It is also important to remember to cover door cracks.
 For this, tape can be used as well as a towel for the bottom of the door.
 Once all light sources have been covered, it is advisable to turn off the light and allow the eyes to adjust to the darkness and check if any spaces need further proofing.
 If you’re pretty damn serious about having a darkroom and are looking for a more permanent solution, I have a friend who used this grow tent box, with a few adjustments, and swears by it.
-What my friend originally did with that tent I will not discuss here.

 Aside from C41, or any other chemicals and materials that might be used, some accessories can go a long way to enhance the darkroom experience.
 These features are all optional and they can be as DIY or state-of-the-art as wished, and depend on the needs of the photographic technique in use.